 The Catherine Violet Hubbard Foundation, Inc. is a charitable organization that supports projects and programs that best reflect and honor Catherine’s memory, including the CVH Animal Sanctuary, Cornell Veterinary Medical School’s Shelter Medicine Scholarship, Catherine’s Peace Team, and Catherine’s Cups of Kindness.
 The Foundation is determined to spread kindness through acts of compassion and acceptance.

 The Sanctuary property consists of 34 acres, located in the heart of Newtown CT.
-The address is Old Farm Road (across from Fairfield Hills and behind Reed Intermediate).
+The property is located at the end of Old Farm Road in Newtown (behind Reed Intermediate School and the dog park).
+Visitors can park and walk across the bridge to the sanctuary grounds.

-In September of 2014, the Connecticut State House of Representatives, the Senate and the state’s governor, Dannel P. Malloy, conveyed this land to the Catherine Violet Hubbard Foundation, Inc. The property is valued at just under five million dollars.
+In September of 2014, the Connecticut State House of Representatives, Senate and Governor, Dannel P. Malloy, conveyed this land to the Catherine Violet Hubbard Foundation, Inc. The property is valued at just under five million dollars.

 P H Architects, a Newtown-based architectural firm is generously donating their time and services to design the Sanctuary.
 The initial plans outline the creation of the state-of-the-art facility which will include a welcome and learning center, library, veterinary intake center, barn, butterfly garden, canine and feline communities, outdoor amphitheater and community garden.